Software I use

 I love using Org for my calendar and to-do lists because it allows me to manage my scheduled and unscheduled tasks together in the same files using the same software.

 I send plain text emails, and most email clients insert newlines into plain text emails before sending them to prevent lines from being longer than 78 characters.
 Such newlines cause undesirable line wrapping on screens that are too narrow for 78-character lines.
 One solution is format=flowed (see RFC 3676).
 Unfortunately, format=flowed is supported by only a few email clients.
-The solution I use is to configure Emacs to allow lines in emails to be up to 998 characters, which is longer than any paragraph I would write.
+The solution I use is to configure mu4e to allow lines in emails to be up to 998 characters, which is longer than any paragraph I would write.

 Version control

-I'm a CLI enthusiast, but I prefer Magit to the Git CLI because it's much easier to stage and unstage hunks using Magit.
+I use Git via an Emacs package named Magit.
+I'm a command-line enthusiast, but I prefer Magit to the Git CLI because it's much easier to stage and unstage hunks using Magit.

-Web authoring
+Web development

-Web browsers
+Web browser

 Image editors

-Most of my image editing involves prototyping modifications to photos and screenshots in GIMP and then reimplementing and finalizing my changes using ImageMagick commands in Bash scripts.
+Most of my personal image editing involves prototyping modifications to photos and screenshots in GIMP and then reimplementing and finalizing my changes using ImageMagick commands in Bash scripts.
 Using scripts for image editing allows me to easily tweak an image later (e.g., years later) by quickly editing and rerunning the associated script.

 Image viewer